Things You Need to Know: Socorro Islands

 Diving at the Socorro Islands is amazing and it provides the chance for large animal encounters - it truly is where the wild things are!

-The main attractions in the Socorro Islands are large pelagic animals including Manta Rays, dolphins, Humpback Whales and seven different types of sharks including Hammerhead Sharks.
+The main attractions in the Socorro Islands are large pelagic animals including manta rays, bottlenose dolphins, humpback whales, and seven different types of sharks including hammerhead sharks.

-Due to the Revillagigedo biosphere regulations, divers are prohibited from carrying lights and knifes or the wearing of gloves when diving anywhere in the Socorro Islands.
+Due to the Revillagigedo biosphere regulations, divers are prohibited from carrying lights and knives or wearing gloves when diving anywhere in the Socorro Islands.
 Only camera lights are permitted